Linear mixed models with endogenous covariates: modeling sequential treatment effects with application to a mobile health study: Issue of linear mixed models with endogenous covariates

 \citet{pepeanderson1994} first pointed out that when using GEE to estimate parameters in $E(Y_{it+1} \mid X_{it})$, a sufficient condition for estimation consistency is either

 or the use of a working independence correlation structure.
-When \eqref{eq:FCCM} is violated and a correlation structure other than working independence is used, they provided simulation results to show that bias could occur. \citet[Chapter 12]{diggle2002} reiterated this point, and referred to \eqref{eq:FCCM} as ``full covariate conditional mean (FCCM)'' assumption. \citet{schildcrout2005} analyzed the bias-efficiency trade-off associated with working correlation choices of GEE for longitudinal binary data, when FCCM is violated due to exogenous covariates being time-varying.
-This potential bias from the violation of FCCM have also been warned about by \citet{pan2000} in the context of linear regression.
+When \eqref{eq:FCCM} is violated and a correlation structure other than working independence is used, they provided simulation results to show that bias could occur. \citet[Chapter 12]{diggle2002} reiterated this point, and referred to \eqref{eq:FCCM} as ``full covariate conditional mean (FCCM)'' assumption. \citet{schildcrout2005} analyzed the bias-efficiency trade-off associated with working correlation choices of GEE for longitudinal binary data, when FCCM is violated due to exogenous covariates being time-varying, through simulation studies.
+This potential bias from the violation of FCCM have also been warned about by \citet{pan2000} in the context of linear regression via analytic calculations. \citet{tchetgen2012specifying} showed, in the context of marginal structural models \citep{robins1998MSM}, that when GEE is combined with inverse probability weighting for handling dropout, parameter estimation is generally biased in the presence of endogenous covariates unless either a condition similar to \eqref{eq:FCCM} holds or a working independence correlation structure is used.

-When there are endogenous covariates, the FCCM assumption is unlikely to hold because $Y_{it+1}$ may impact future $X_{is}$.
-In this case, \citet{pepeanderson1994} suggested the use of working independence GEE to guarantee consistent estimation of parameters in the marginal mean $E(Y_{it+1} \mid X_{it})$.
+When there are endogenous covariates, the FCCM assumption \eqref{eq:FCCM} is unlikely to hold because $Y_{it+1}$ may impact future $X_{is}$ for $s \geq t+1$.
+In this case, \citet{pepeanderson1994} suggested the use of working independence GEE to guarantee consistent estimation of parameters in $E(Y_{it+1} \mid X_{it})$.
 Because of the close tie between the estimating equations of LMM and GEE, Pepe and Anderson's point about GEE implies that estimators fitted using the standard LMM could be inconsistent when there are endogenous covariates.
 Indeed, if one intends to estimate parameters in the marginal mean $E(Y_{it+1} \mid X_{it})$, then using LMM \textit{as an estimation procedure} can result in inconsistent estimators because of the biased estimating equations.
 However, in our opinion, this is not the fundamental issue of LMM under endogeneity, but rather a technical consequence.